stonepros/stone/doc/releases/nautilus.rst

 New health warnings:

-* Ceph will now issue health warnings if daemons have recently crashed.
-Ceph has been collecting crash reports since the initial Nautilus release, but the health alerts are new.
+* Stone will now issue health warnings if daemons have recently crashed.
+Stone has been collecting crash reports since the initial Nautilus release, but the health alerts are new.
 To view new crashes (or all crashes, if you've just upgraded)::